info443-wi22/project-1-fretws/README.md

 While one could pass in `selectedTab.text`, it is preferable to pass in the TabLayout itself because this further hides the inner workings of the Annotator enumeration.
 This way, the AccessibilityFragment does not know how the correct annotator is chosen, it just knows that the TabLayout and context are necessary.
 This should minimize refactoring in the event that a different implementation of getAnnotatorForSelectedTab is adopted in the future.

+## In Summary

+Many code smells and possible refactorings were present in the Services package, but not so many that it was difficult to begin refactoring.
+Some minor issues with readability were caused by chaining of calls and suboptimal function and variable names, but most of the difficulty of understanding this architecture came from its sheer size.
+There are many different moving parts, and each one seems to be justified in its separation from other parts.
+There were no applicable standards with the services package components, to the best of my knowledge.

+Despite the code base's relatively good architecture, the amount of possible refactorings did add up to some issues with robustness and modifiability.
+We saw that there was an unsafe null that occurs with `Gson().fromJson()` which would have been a very difficult bug to root out if I hadn't happened upon it by coincidence while testing.
+I was surprised to find that my refactoring led to such a large change as creating a new module `RecognitionJsonResponse`.
+This seems to me like very strong evidence of what was said in course reading, that architecture can be improved in large ways through a thoughtful set of refactorings.
+To me, it was almost as though the new module had simply fallen in my lap after I loosened it with the smaller refactorings I applied along the way.
+The fact that `RecognitionJsonResponse` can now be implemented in most any way with minimal change to `FirebaseFunctionsService` is proof that there was a deficiency in modifiability before separating this new class out from `FirebaseFunctionsService`.